omanjose/eFTH-Privacy-policy/README.md

 **1. Introduction**
 Welcome to the eFTH Hymn App, a sacred Christian hymn application available in English, Igbo, and Efik languages.
 This app is designed to provide users with access to hymn lyrics for spiritual edification.
-We value your privacy and are committed to ensuring that your data remains secure and uncompromised.
+The app do not collect any personal information from users, including names, contact details, or location data, as we believe in providing a safe and secure experience for everyone including children.

 **2. Data Collection and Use** eFTH Hymn App does not collect, store, or process any personal data from its users.